 In [KLR07] we have revised and improved the presentation specification of OMDoc1.2.
-[Koh06] by allowing a static well-formedness, i.e., the well-formedness of presentation specification can be verified when writing the presentations rather than during compilation time.
+[Koh06] by allowing a static well-formedness, i.e., the well-formedness of presentation specifications can be verified when writing the presentations rather than when presenting a document.
 We also addressed the issue of flexible elision.
 However, the approach does not facilitate to specify notations, which are not local tree transformations of the semantic markup.

 In [KMM07] we initiated the redefinition of documents towards a more dynamic and living view.
 We explicated the narrative and content layer and extended the document model by a third dimension, i.e., the presentation layer.
-We proposed the extensional markup of the notation context of a document, which facilitates users to explicitly select suitable notations on granular document level.
+We proposed the extensional markup of the notation context of a document, which facilitates users to explicitly select suitable notations for document fragments.
 These extensional collection of notations can be inherited, extended, reused, and shared among users.

-For the system presented in this paper, we have re-engineered and extended the latter two proposals.
+For the system presented in this paper, we have reengineered and extended the latter two proposals.